GA-NIFS: co-evolution within a highly star-forming galaxy group at z=3.7 witnessed by JWST/NIRSpec IFS: Results and discussion

-In summary, the GS\_4891 system occupies a region in the BPT diagram in between $z\sim2$ and $z>4$ galaxies, consistent with an evolution in the ionization state with redshift.
-Moreover, the possible merging activity of GS\_4891 and the presence of an ionized outflow indicate that shocks could also contribute to the observed line ratios.
+In summary, the GS\_4891 system occupies a region in the BPT diagram in between $z\sim2$ and $z>4$ galaxies, consistent with an evolution in the ionisation state with redshift.
+Moreover, the possible merging activity of GS\_4891 and the presence of an ionised outflow indicate that shocks could also contribute to the observed line ratios.

-\subsubsection{Star Formation Rates}
+\subsubsection{Star formation rates}